rmcondor/scraping-examples-graphs/README.md

 <img src="./outputs/gradecareertop3.png" height="500">

 ## Contact
-If you have any questions or want to request the data for research purposes, feel free to contact me at rmcondorit@gmail.com.
+If you have any questions or want to request all the materials for research purposes, feel free to contact me at rmcondorit@gmail.com.
 You can also follow me on [Twitter](https://twitter.com/rmcondor)  for more updates on my projects.